Hi, I’m Bryony.

 Two of my children are neurodiverse, and it’s their journey that first sparked my passion for understanding autism and all things SEND-related.
 Being a SEND parent can be incredibly tough, there are days filled with joy and progress, but also moments of doubt, frustration, and confusion.
 I know what it’s like to feel overwhelmed, especially when navigating the education system, trying to secure the right support, and advocating for your child’s needs.

 I began working in education around 14 years ago, first as a teaching assistant and cover supervisor and then as a qualified English teacher.
-I now work as an Inclusive Learning Coordinator at a college, where I:
+My most recent role was working as an Inclusive Learning Coordinator, where I:

-• Prepare and write up EHCP annual reviews
+• Prepared and wrote up EHCP annual reviews

-• Conduct and take notes for review meetings
+• Conducted and took notes for review meetings

 In addition to my professional role, I also volunteer as a facilitator for a local social group for autistic adults, offering continued support to the wider neurodiverse community.